 When your company's financial period ends, you need to prepare financial statements.
 In addition to the financial statements, under the tax laws, you must provide an income tax return for the Tax Administration.
 A limited liability company and cooperatives must issue an income tax return within four months of the end of the financial period.
 A general or limited partnership and a private trader will issue a tax return in the April of the following tax year.
-If your accounting firm handles your company's accounting for you, you should also consider outsourcing the filing of tax returns to the accountant.
+If your accounting firm handles your company's accounting for you, they can also file your tax returns.